n0-computer/iroh/iroh-relay/README.md

 The relay server will run over http on port 3340, as it does using the `--dev` flag, but it will also run a QUIC server on port 7824.

-The relay will use the configured TLS certificates for the QUIC connection, but use http (rather than https) for the server; the local certificates that we generate using `rcgen` may not work properly for the TCP relay connections.
+The relay will use the configured TLS certificates for the QUIC connection, but use http (rather than https) for the server.

 # License